 This page editorial help: Sister Lynn near Atlanta, GA

 God created us in his own image by making our souls as his Soul.
 God made us after his likeness, by giving us the Holy Spirit that resembles the Holy Ghost.
 God does not have a flesh body.
-The Bible refers to God's hands, eyes, heart, etc., so that we may understand.
+God refers to his hands, eyes, heart, etc, to make us understand his deeds.

 God is three persons (souls), who are the Father, the Son, and the Holy Ghost.
 These three souls are inside ONE Spirit, as our souls are in our flesh bodies.
 His Spirit is omnipotent, omniscient, and omnipresent.
 We may say that the body of God is this Spirit, who has Omni-Powers.
 If we refer to God by the persons, God is three.
 If we refer him by his body, God is one.
 We may say that God is "Three in One."
 If you like to see the details, let me give a couple of links for you to look at.
 Links are: "Three in One", and "Trinity."